Designing a Value-Based Decision System for TikTok's Personalized Ads Consent

 Evidence

-Consent performance increased when users had prior product value exposure.
+Consent performance improved when users had prior exposure to product valu.

 Execution

-• Re-targeted previously rejecting users at high-intent stages.
+• Re-engaged previously rejecting users at high-intent stages

 Quantitative impact

-Up to +50% consent rate improvement for previously rejecting users.
++50% consent rate increase among previously rejecting users.

 Outcomes

-Final winning variant achieved ~31% compound consent uplift compared to the previous redesigned baseline, preventing potential annual revenue loss of $170M+
+Final winning variant achieved ~31pp compound increase in overall consent rate compared to the previous redesigned baseline, preventing potential annual revenue loss of $170M+.

 Decision safety & trust signals